 What is Naloxone?

-Naloxone is a medicine which can temporarily reverse the effects of an overdose caused by opiates and opioids such as heroin, methadone or morphine.
+Naloxone is a medicine which can temporarily reverse the effects of an overdose caused by opiates and opioids such as heroin, methadone, morphine, codeine or buprenorphine.

-The resulting regulations mean that anyone involved in delivering drug treatment services can now carry naloxone and make it available to others without a prescription.
-For example, a worker in a drug treatment service could supply naloxone to a family member or friend of a person using heroin, or to a manager of a hostel whose clients include people who use heroin.
+Public Health England guidelines on the distribution of Naloxone were updated in February 2019.
+The regulations state that anyone involved in delivering drug treatment services can now carry naloxone and make it available to others without a prescription.
+For example, a worker in a drug treatment service could supply naloxone to a family member or friend of a person using heroin.
+Naloxone kits are also available at needle exchanges and many community pharmacies.